Taylor-mode automatic differentiation for constructing molecular rovibrational Hamiltonian operators: Taylor polynomials

 Standard AD relies on the fact that a function to be differentiated can be expressed as a composition of smooth elementary functions.
 For example, if a function is defined as $f(x)=g\circ h(x)$, then by chain rule, its derivative is $f'(x)= g' \circ h(x) \ h'(x)$.
 For higher-order derivatives of such compositions, the Faà di Bruno formula generalizes the chain rule and enables recursive computation of higher-order derivatives from lower-order ones.
 If the functions involved in the composition admit converging Taylor series expansions, a convenient method for computing higher-order derivatives is to use truncated Taylor polynomials.
 Let the function $h(x)$ be represented by the Taylor expansion in $x$ around $x_0=0$

 Assuming both $h$ and $g$ admit converging Taylor expansions, the composite function $f(x)=g\circ h(x)$ can also be expressed as a Taylor series around $x_0=0$

 with coefficients given by

-Each coefficient $f_k$ corresponds to the $k$-th derivatives of the composition $g\circ h(x)$ with respect to $x$, as described by the Faà di Bruno formula.
-Additionally, note that the terms $g^{(k)}(h_0)$ represent the coefficients of the Taylor series expansion of $g$ around $h_0$.
+Each coefficient $f_k$ corresponds to the $k$-th derivative of the composition $g\circ h(x)$ with respect to $x$, as described by the Faà di Bruno formula.
+The terms $g^{(k)}(h_0)$ represent the coefficients of the Taylor series expansion of $g$ around $h_0$.

 To extend AD to higher-order derivatives, it is necessary to reformulate elementary arithmetic operations, intrinsic functions (e.g., $\exp,~\sin$), and linear algebra routines (e.g., $\det,~\text{eigh}$) to operate on truncated Taylor polynomials.
 This can be accomplished by systematically applying the Faà di Bruno rule for function composition and the Leibniz rule for product differentiation.